2020 Nebraska Cornhuskers football team

 The 2020 Nebraska Cornhuskers football team represented the University of Nebraska in the 2020 NCAA Division I FBS football season.
 The team was coached by third-year head coach Scott Frost and played their games at Memorial Stadium in Lincoln, Nebraska, as members of the West Division in the Big Ten Conference.

 On August 11, 2020, the Big Ten Conference suspended all fall sports competitions due to the COVID-19 pandemic.
 The team disclosed an attempt to play a fall football season as an independent, but Commissioner Kevin Warren stated they could not do so without facing consequences.
 In late-August, a group of Nebraska players also sued the Big Ten, alleging that its council did not actually vote on the postponement.
 On September 16, the Big Ten reinstated the season, announcing an eight-game season beginning on October 24.

 After playing to a 3–5 record, all in conference games, the team announced on December 20 that it would not participate in any bowl game.

-Previous season

-The Cornhuskers finished the 2019 season with a 5–7 and 3–6 record and finished in fifth place for the second year in a row in the Big Ten West Division.
-Nebraska did not attend a bowl for the third year in a row.